-TTT TEAETT 2010 Alternative resulty Coordination a In any case Maximum 7 Internet of resources made available by third parties which are not used on International Cooperation Partner Country (ICPC) International Cooperation Partner Country means a thi income, lower-middle income or upper-middle-income work programmes. rd country which the Commission classifies as a low- country and which is identified as such in Annex I to the Lump sum funding method shown below, multiplied by the total number of person- Low-income ICPC: 8,000 Euro/researcher/y Lower middle income ICPC: 9,800 Euro/rese Upper middle income ICPC 20,700 Euro/rese earcher/year earcher/year ing the normal upper funding limits shown under "requested More information on ICPC lump sums can be found in http://cordis.europa.eu/fp7/find-doc_en.html the section II.18 of the "Guide to financial issues"
+YES Νο Real indirect costs or costs calculated using a simplified method or 20% of to otal direct eligible costs (1) or 60% of total direct eligible costs (1)(2), for : Non-profit public bodies, secondary and higher education establishments, research organisations and SMEs - When participating in funding schemes which include research and technological development on and support actions : um 7% of the direct eligible costs (1) the premises of the beneficiary (2): This flat rate can be used for any proposal submitted under ca of reimbursement of resources made available by third parties which are not used on alls for proposals closing before 1 January 2010.
+The Commission shall establish for propriate level of flat rate which should be an approximation of the real indirect costs International Cooperation Partner Country (ICPC) a third country which the Commission classifies as a low- me country and which is identified as such in Annex I to the Lump sum funding method ump sums.
+In that case the contribution is based on the amounts son-years for the project requested by the ICPC legal entity.
+Low-income ICPC: 8,000 Euro/research Lower middle income ICPC: 9,800 Euro/ Upper middle income ICPC 20,700 Euro. /researcher/year oplying the normal upper funding limits shown under "requested ring support towards both the direct and the indirect costs.
+More information on ICPC lump sums can be found http://cordis.europa.eu/fp7/find-doc_en.html d in the section II.18 of the "Guide to financial issues"